Islamic Terrorism: Two Hundred Years Old?

 United States Navy

 This action, however, left American commercial ships in the Mediterranean unprotected.
 So in 1784, five Muslim nations began attacking American ships and killing and enslaving sailors.
 With no Navy to deter these terrorists, the United States government’s only recourse was to make huge extortion payments to the terrorists in exchange for their promise to limit future attacks.
-President George Washington, infuriated by this policy, requested that Congress rebuild the Navy.
-Congress agreed and President John Adams executed that plan.
+Frustrated by the navy’s absence and mounting pirate ransoms, President Washington urged Congress to rebuild in 1794, authorizing six frigates.
+Congress agreed and President John Adams executed and expanded the plan during the 1798 Quasi-War with France.
 President Thomas Jefferson then used the Navy to launch America’s first war on Muslim terrorists, defeating them and ending their attacks against American citizens and interests.

-united-states-navy-2Following this, the Navy slowly shrank in size until it numbered only 40 ships by the beginning of the Civil War (the Confederates had none).
+united-states-navy-2Following this, the Navy slowly shrank in size until it numbered only 40 combat-ready ships by the beginning of the Civil War (the Confederates had none, though they built a formidable ironclad force).
 The War resulted in a naval build up on both sides, with several major naval battles.
 (Pictured on the right, is the Battle of Hampton Roads, the first encounter between ironclad armored ships.)

 After the War, the Navy once again shrank, but during WWII, it was rebuilt.
-By the end of 1945, the U. S. Navy consisted of over 1,300 major combat ships (such as battleships, cruisers, aircraft carriers, destroyers, and submarines), 90,000 mine laying ships and landing craft, with over 3.3 million naval personnel.
+By the end of 1945, the US Navy consisted of over 1,300 major combat ships (such as battleships, cruisers, aircraft carriers, destroyers, and submarines), over 83,000 mine laying ships and landing craft, with over 3.3 million naval personnel.

 Military cutbacks under the Obama administration once again dramatically reduced the size of the Navy, leaving only 275 ships and 330,000 active duty naval personnel, with 100,000 reserves.